Visiting the Box Plymouth with kids – all you need to know

 When is The Box open?

-The Box opens on 29 September 2020 and will be open from Tuesday to Sunday and bank holidays, from 10am to 5pm.
+The Box is open Tuesday to Sunday and bank holidays, from 10am to 5pm.

 How much does it cost?